 Broad Leaf Local Beer

-Discover more about Brewery Vivant on this episode of Beer City Eats, where host Adrian Butler interviews the Spauldings.
+Check out Brewery Vivant on this episode of Beer City Eats, with host Adrian Butler.

 For more information on local breweries that also offer unique food and craft beer experiences, visit our list of beer events, and be sure to download the Beer City Brewsader® Passport app.
-A visit to Brewery Vivant or Broad Leaf counts towards your Brewsader (stamps at eight breweries) or Ultimate Brewsader (stamps at 40 breweries) status!
-Also, check out some of the other Breweries That Built Beer City like B.O.B.'s Brewery and Founders.
+A visit to Brewery Vivant and both Broad Leaf locations counts towards your Brewsader (check-ins at eight breweries) or Ultimate Brewsader (check-ins at 40 breweries) status!
+Also, explore some of the other Breweries That Built Beer City like Founders and Schmohz.